mokpi/Rock-Paper-Scissors-with-Jetson-Nano/README.md

 Code for actual gameplay process, including GPIO lights and buttons.

 During the gameplay, the trained model is used to recognize the hand gesture of the player.

+This is the final stage of the project.

 ### Folders inside `dataset`
 >| Category (Folder Name) | Meaning |